 AlienSkin Exposure X5 has both image management and image processing built-in, although its image management system is a hybrid of a browser and catalog.
 Its overall interface and workflow will be quickly familiar to Lightroom users.
 The emphasis is more on the developing side.
 It uses a catalog-free approach, so it’s quick and straightforward but lacks some of the complex organizational control that comes with having a catalog.
 AlienSkin has been in the effects and plugins area for a long time, and they bring that expertise to their more recent development of Exposure X3 by including an unusually extensive collection of presets and film emulations.
 The licensing is handled by a traditional purchase price, and there are versions for Windows and Mac.
 There’s also a free trial version.

 Apple Aperture.
-For the past several years, Aperture was the biggest competitor to Lightroom, even though it only works on Mac.
+Several years ago now, Aperture was the biggest competitor to Lightroom, even though it only worked on Mac.
 But Apple decided to discontinue development and took the guts of Aperture and iPhoto to create a new app for managing photos that is simply called Photos.
-Aperture is no longer available, and the newer Photos app isn’t really a good fit for many photographers.
+Aperture is no longer available, and the newer Photos app isn’t really a good fit for many photographers who required more advanced features and control.
 If you’re still using Aperture and looking to jump ship from Aperture to Lightroom, Adobe has put out a migration tool and John Beardsley has put together an excellent how-to guide.

 Raw Therapee is an open-source free Lightroom alternative, albeit one with a much more limited feature set.
 It works on Windows, Mac, and Linux.
 It’s a particularly good option if you’re looking for something free and lightweight.

-Darktable is free, open-source, and works on Linux, Mac, and Windows.
+Darktable is free, open-source, and cross-platform, with versions for Linux, Mac, and Windows.
 Its interface looks strikingly similar to Lightroom Classic’s, so you should feel quite at home if you’re moving across.

 Affinity Photo.
 This relative newcomer has been making a lot of waves in a short period of time and offers some power workflow and editing tools in a slick package.
 It was originally Mac only, but they’ve now added a Windows version.